-Serif built its reputation off the back of low-cost Windows versions of professional graphics tools, but with its new Affinity line it’s shaken off its budget past for good.
+Serif built its reputation off the back of low-cost Windows versions of professional graphics tools, but with its new Affinity line, it has shaken off its budget past for good.

-Affinity Photo might have a budget price, but it’s a full-on, full-powered Photoshop rival for professionals, that can even teach its Adobe equivalent a trick or two.
-Its layering, masking and retouching tools are as powerful as Photoshop’s, its filter effects can be applied ‘live’ and its HDR tone mapping and workspace tools are excellent.
+Affinity Photo (opens in new tab) might have a budget price, but it is a full-on, full-powered Photoshop rival for professionals, that can even teach its Adobe equivalent a trick or two.
+Its layering, masking, and retouching tools are as powerful as Photoshop’s, its filter effects can be applied ‘live’ and its HDR tone mapping and workspace tools are excellent.

-Like Photoshop, though, it’s focused solely on in-depth, technical image manipulation.
-It doesn’t have its own browsing and cataloguing tools and it doesn’t do instant preset effects.
-Affinity Photo will bring the tools, but you have to bring the vision.
+Like Photoshop, though, it is focused solely on in-depth, technical image manipulation.
+It does not have its own browsing and cataloging tools and it doesn’t do instant preset effects.
+Affinity Photo will bring the best tools, but you have to bring the vision.

 The process is all based around Templates – which offer one-click adjustments that immediately spice up your photo – and Edits, where effects are automatically applied.
 Try it on a series of images and you’ll probably get results that are close to what a professional would produce, without a protracted editing session.
 Tools are simple but fundamentally solid.

 The flip side is that you won’t learn the ropes of image editing, because the complexities all take place beneath the surface.
 Performance can also be sluggish when navigating images, while some of the overlay effects produce repetitive results.
 All the same, Luminar AI is a new type of photo editor that’s perfect for hands-off photographers.